ceberly/shim/README.md

 shim is a super simple http proxy.

-It is most useful for interacting with third party APIs that do not expose JSONP or the appropriate origin controls.
+It is most useful for web development with third party APIs that do not expose JSONP or the appropriate origin controls.

 Examples